thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 ## Philosophy

 We'll now get into higher level, philosophical interpretations of Godel's theorems.
-I actually haven't read these in too much depth, so I'll just outline most basic arguments, drawing ideas from Roger Penrose, Scott Aaronson, Alan Turing, and the depths of the credible internet.
+I actually haven't read these in too much depth, so I'll just outline most basic arguments, drawing ideas from Roger Penrose, Scott Aaronson, and Alan Turing.
 I'll also add in my own thoughts and questions.

 # Foundations of Math